MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/setting-up-your-development-environment/mobilefirst-development-environment/index.md

 ### MobileFirst Server
 As part of the Developer Kit, the MobileFirst Server is provided pre-deployed on a WebSphere Liberty profile application server.
 The server is pre-configured with an "mfp" runtime and uses a filesystem-based Apache Derby database.

-> To download and install the MobileFirst Server, visit the [downloads]({{site.baseurl}}/downloads/) page.

-In the server directory, the following scripts are available:
+In the developer kit's root directory, the following scripts are available:

 * `run.[sh|cmd]`: Run the MobileFirst Server with trailing Liberty Server messages
     * Add the `-bg` flag to run the process in the background